Jacob-Ham/gbins/README.md

 ```bash
 gbins <command>
 ```
-Replace <command> with the command-line tool you want to fetch GTFOBins for.
+Replace <command> with the binary you want to fetch GTFOBins for.
 For example, to fetch GTFOBins for the 7z tool, run:
 ```bash
 gbins 7z
 ```